 Sweet Potatoes for a Post-Workout Meal (for Men or Women)

-So, we developed an organic sweet potato carbohydrate powder.
-Reasons?
-You're not in the mood to eat before or after workouts, but the sweet potato carbs start replenishing glycogen and shuttle proteins into depleted muscle cells for repair.
+This product is perfect for when you're not in the mood to eat before or after workouts, but the sweet potato carbs start replenishing glycogen and shuttle proteins into depleted muscle cells for repair.

 I researched post workout recovery biochemistry extensively this year and I learned that most carb powders are literally equal to drinking a soda from your cell’s perspective.
 They basically tell your 37 trillion cells, “Hey guys!
 Here’s some inflammation so you can’t function properly!” and “Hey adipose cells – store some fat!”